-Cushman was the representative for Washington’s 2nd congressional district as a Republican.
+Cushman was the representative for Washington’s 2nd congressional district and was a Republican.
 He served from 1909 to 1911.

 He was previously the representative for Washington as a Republican from 1907 to 1909; the representative for Washington as a Republican from 1905 to 1907; the representative for Washington as a Republican from 1903 to 1905; the representative for Washington as a Republican from 1901 to 1903; and the representative for Washington as a Republican from 1899 to 1901.

 From Dec 1899 to Jun 1909, Cushman missed 161 of 891 roll call votes, which is 18.1%.
 This is better than the median of 26.8% among the lifetime records of representatives serving in Jun 1909.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1899-Feb 1900||21||9||42.9%||84th|